Understanding where you are when you start a project is vital for any organization looking to use data to improve operations.

 There are software solutions that are designed to help with collecting and analyzing these key production metrics.
 Unfortunately, most of these first-generation production monitoring solutions ask you to manually benchmark your production before their solution is installed.
 They even want you to keep it a “secret” from your employees so they can’t game the system by underreporting activity so the benchmark is artificially low.
 Basically, you do all the work to develop your benchmark for these systems by manually tracking your production for 30 days.

 Don’t worry… Datanomix has your back!
-Instead of manual benchmarking, Datanomix uses data directly from your CNC machines to create key benchmarks automatically.
+Instead of manual benchmarking, Datanomix uses data directly from your CNC machine to create key benchmarks automatically.
 When benchmarks are derived directly from machine data, you no longer have people gathering the information needed to understand your factory’s operations, and errors are reduced because the data coming directly from the machines can’t be “gamed.”

 Even better, these benchmarks are developed by the system quickly, and constantly adapt to what good performance looks like for you on each and every job.
 Datanomix gives you performance standards immediately, and the standards are always being calibrated to your best-in-class performance.